besttechaj/100_days_python_challenge/importantTools.md

+# Tools in python

+## DEBUGGER

-# python code debug: Thonny ( download and install it to use )
+python code debug: Thonny ( download and install it to use )

-## thonny python: to debug your code
+## IDE

-## replit: It is an IDE to run your code
+replit: It is an IDE to run your code

+## FLOWCHART

-## draw.io: To draw any flowchart
+draw.io: To draw any flowchart

 ## reborg.ca : to perform logic based to function call. [ GAME ]